In Uncharted Waters, Savers Seek Financial Stability

-As Americans move forward financially in the new year, they vow to more carefully manage their money.
-But they’re banking on stability over big gains
+New research shows that as Americans move forward financially in 2021, they vow to more carefully manage their money.
+But they’re banking on stability over big gains.

 Ever since the collapse of the first speculative price bubble in 1637 — it centered on tulips and involved a plague outbreak in Holland — investors have known that bad financial news can come from messengers too small to see, much less predict.
-While stocks ultimately thrived during the past year of the COVID-19 pandemic, volatility remains a concern — and the broader global economy is on life support thanks to massive government interventions.
+While stocks ultimately thrived during the past year of the COVID-19 pandemic, volatility remains a concern — and the broader global economy is on life support thanks to massive government interventions creating some financial uncertainty.
 In light of all this turmoil, how are Americans adjusting their personal financial goals?

 A new survey conducted by the Harris Poll for Empower Retirement and Personal Capital reveals changing attitudes.
 Obviously, the most pain continues to be felt by those who have lost jobs and businesses.
 Millions of unemployed Americans are not in a position to save for the future.
 But we wanted to see how those fortunate enough to keep working during the pandemic, as well as retirees, are tweaking their financial goals going forward.